dgm9704/Xoxo/README.md

 ## Diwen.Xbrl
-A .NET library for reading, writing and comparing XBRL documents (instances)
+A .NET library for reading, writing, comparing and converting XBRL reports
 Supports:

 - EBA and EIOPA ITS reporting (eg COREP, FINREP, AE, FP, SBP, Solvency II, Pension Funds, etc.)

 - Australian and Finnish SBR message structures

-- Parsing of Inline XBRL to "normal" instance (from ESMA ESEF)
+- Parsing of iXBRL to xBRL-XML (from ESMA ESEF)

-- Bare-bones implementation of reading and writing xBRL-CSV and converting to/from xBRL-XML
+- Reading and writing xBRL-CSV and converting to/from xBRL-XML

+- Reading and writing xBRL-JSON and converting from xBRL-XML

 ### License: